U.S. flag An official website of the United States government

 PART 14 – EFFECTIVE DATE, DURATION, AND TERMINATION

-This MOU shall become effective upon the signature of the Parties and shall remain in effect for two years therefrom, unless otherwise modified.
+This MOU shall remain in effect for three years from the June 1, 2024 implementation date, unless otherwise modified.
 This MOU may be extended or modified, at any time through the mutual written consent of the Parties.
 The Parties may terminate this MOU at any time by 30-day written notice to the other Parties.
 The provisions of this MOU shall be reviewed annually.

 Approved and accepted for Food and Drug Administration by: